h-yung/memory-challenge/README.md

 ## Optimizations
 * 70% rewritten based on OOP principles, especially encapsulation.
 * Cleaned up nested .fetch(), resulting in improved performance (by nearly 60s!) but continued to prioritize readability over absolute DRY-ness of the code.
+Future refactoring to cover:
-Future refactoring will address some minor questions around closure in the current code base.
+* Isolated questions around closure/best practices in the current code base.
+* Next-level difficulty could include a countdown clock and timed interval for attempts (limited tries seems unrealistic).
+Successful recreation of the sequence could also be more rewarding and made shareable.

 ## Lessons learned
 * An alternate approach cached the groups of 16 and 6 in local storage (using stringify and parse to retrieve).
 This was overkill here but potentially useful for other apps so as to streamline a user's progression (the opposite direction of this project).
 I may use the local storage caching approach to simplify the user experience for an information-gathering app (temporary storage to aid form prepopulation with data that does not need to be secured, preferences, etc., while still allowing for edits).